 The MSA is designed to start one time per year, usually the third week in May, with a 4 day in-residence class (Acct 5505) held at the Storrs campus.
 Although we prefer that students begin in May, we do allow admission in the Fall and Spring semesters, with the understanding that ACCT 5505 will be taken the following May.

-MSA courses are only offered in an online format except for the four-day week-in-residence course (Acct 5505), which is a mandatory course.
+MSA courses are only offered in an online format except for the four-day week-in-residence course (Acct 5505), which is a mandatory course for all MSA students.
 This course will provide a sense of community and shared expectations and will help students become familiar with the technology used in the program.
 Those students who are not from the local area will be expected to stay in the area for the week with friends, relatives, or at a local hotel.
-Applicants with an academic conflict (e.g., finals or commencement) need to contact the Program Manager or email at email@example.com.
+Applicants with an academic conflict (e.g., finals or commencement) need to contact the Program Manager or email at firstname.lastname@example.org.